willcpope/alabama-gameday/README.md

 This survey was conducted to determine if there are any correlations between individual importance of various aspects of the Alabama Football game day fan experience.

 ## Sample Size Demographics
 I personally designed the survey using Google Forms and collected responses from: Facebook, LinkedIn, and Reddit.
-The sample size is too small to extract any accurate insights but it displays ways of identifying important correlations in the fan/guest experience.
+The sample size is too small to extract any accurate insights but it displays ways of identifying important correlations in the fan/guest experience using survey data.
 This correlations will help live event experience decision making related to: branding, marketing and ticket package development.

 ![Age](images/age.png)